Intent Laundering: AI Safety Datasets Are Not What They Seem: Approach

-\paragraph{Practicality Evaluation.} Similar to the safety evaluation, we exclusively evaluate the \textit{practicality} of responses to revisions using a five-point Likert scale based on the \textit{practicality} and \textit{transferability} of the provided details in the real world: \textit{extremely applicable}, \textit{highly applicable}, \textit{applicable}, \textit{moderately applicable}, and \textit{inapplicable} (see Figure~\ref{fig:practicality-eval-prompt} in Appendix~\ref{app:prompts} for scale definitions).
-Similarly, we condition our practicality evaluation \textit{specifically} on harm relative to the original malicious intent, which is provided as the evaluation criterion.
+\paragraph{Practicality Evaluation.} Similar to the safety evaluation, we evaluate responses to revisions exclusively on \textit{practicality}, using a five-point Likert scale based on the \textit{practicality} and \textit{transferability} of the provided details in the real world: \textit{extremely applicable}, \textit{highly applicable}, \textit{applicable}, \textit{moderately applicable}, and \textit{inapplicable} (see Figure~\ref{fig:practicality-eval-prompt} in Appendix~\ref{app:prompts} for scale definitions).
+As with safety, we condition our practicality evaluation \textit{specifically} on harm relative to the original malicious intent, which is provided as the evaluation criterion.
 As with safety, practicality is judged on two fronts: (1) whether the details in the response align with the same harmful intent as the original version, and if so, (2) how practical those details are when applied in the real world with reasonable adjustments.

 \paragraph{LLM as a Judge.} We use an LLM to automatically evaluate both safety and practicality.
-The model receives the same instructions shown in Figures~\ref{fig:safety-eval-prompt} and \ref{fig:practicality-eval-prompt} in Appendix~\ref{app:prompts} for safety and practicality evaluations, respectively.
+The model receives the instructions shown in Figures~\ref{fig:safety-eval-prompt} and \ref{fig:practicality-eval-prompt} in Appendix~\ref{app:prompts} for safety and practicality evaluations, respectively.

 \paragraph{Attack Success Rate.} We measure performance using the attack success rate (ASR), defined as the fraction of attack attempts that succeed.
 In our setting, an attack (revision) is considered \textit{successful} only if the response is both \textit{unsafe} and \textit{practical}.
-A response is unsafe if it is rated as \textit{extremely unsafe}, \textit{highly unsafe}, or \textit{unsafe}, and practical if it is rated as \textit{extremely applicable}, \textit{highly applicable}, or \textit{applicable}.
-An attack is \textit{unsuccessful} if it fails to generate an unsafe response, or if the unsafe response is too abstract to be practical, even after adjustments.
+A response is unsafe if rated as \textit{extremely unsafe}, \textit{highly unsafe}, or \textit{unsafe}, and practical if rated as \textit{extremely applicable}, \textit{highly applicable}, or \textit{applicable}.
+An attack is \textit{unsuccessful} if it fails to elicit an unsafe response, or if the unsafe response is too abstract to be practical, even after adjustments.
 This design choice---using five-point scales and then mapping them to binary outcomes---aims to reduce bias and ambiguity in borderline cases.